Fox News: Online

 Introduced in December 1995, the Fox News website features news articles and videos about national and international news.
 Content on the website is divided into politics, media, U.S., and business.
 Fox News' articles are based on the network's broadcasts, reports from Fox affiliates and articles produced by other news agencies, such as the Associated Press.
 Articles are usually accompanied by a video related to the article.
 Fox News Latino is the version aimed at a Hispanic audience, although presented almost entirely in English, with a Spanish section.

 According to NewsGuard, "Much of FoxNews.com's content, particularly articles produced by beat reporters and broadcasts produced by network correspondents, is accurate and well-sourced ...
 However, FoxNews.com has regularly advanced false and misleading claims on topics including the Jan.
-6, 2021, attack on the U.S. Capitol, the Russia-Ukraine war, COVID-19, and U.S. elections".
+6, 2021, attack on the U.S. Capitol, the Russo-Ukrainian War, COVID-19, and U.S. elections".

 In September 2008, FNC joined other channels in introducing a live streaming segment to its website: The Strategy Room, designed to appeal to older viewers.
 It airs weekdays from 9 AM to 5 PM and takes the form of an informal discussion, with running commentary on the news.
 Regular discussion programs include Business Hour, News With a View and God Talk.
 In March 2009, The Fox Nation was launched as a website intended to encourage readers to post articles commenting on the news.
 Fox News Mobile is the portion of the FNC website dedicated to streaming news clips formatted for video-enabled mobile phones.

 Fox Nation

-In 2018, FNC announced that it would launch a subscription video on demand service known as Fox Nation.
+In 2018, Fox News announced that it would launch a subscription video on demand service known as Fox Nation.
 It serves as a companion service to FNC, carrying original and acquired talk, documentary, and reality programming designed to appeal to Fox News viewers.
 Some of its original programs feature Fox News personalities and contributors.